See how you could win a trip to the Olympic Games Paris 2024, courtesy of Visa.

 In other words, we get joy out of giving and want to continue to do it despite our budget.
 We’re here to share some ways you can stick to the budget and feel good about the gifts you give.
 So, let’s take a look at a few ways you can be upwardly frugal on holiday gifts without feeling like you’re being stingy.

 Bring creativity back to your holiday shopping by requesting non-specific gift ideas.
 Why?
 When a niece or nephew shares a link to the sweater they want, you have little wiggle room on price and deals.

 Instead, ask for general gift ideas this year.
 It will allow you to have the space to shop around for something they’ll love.
 If you know they want a sweater, you can shop at several stores and for a variety of styles to maximize your budget.

 Don’t make an online purchase without checking for a coupon code first.
 Several web extensions will do this automatically for you but you’ll want to research the kind of information the extension stores about you.

 Alternatively, a simple search can help too.
 Before hitting checkout, go to the “deals” or “promos” section of the site to see what codes might apply to your cart.
 You can also try a Google search for coupons.

 Another quick tip: save on shipping by shopping early.
 The number of online orders goes up each year and although shipping companies plan for the added demand, your item could take a while to get to you.
 Stick with standard shipping to make your budget go further.

-Have you been racking up your credit card reward points all year?
-Now’s the time to maximize your credit card rewards!
+Have you been racking up your credit card cash back all year?
+Now’s the time to maximize your credit card cash back!
 It’s “free” cash that can boost your holiday budget significantly.
-Reward points can be exchanged for items, experiences, gift cards or cash.
 It feels extra good to give generously without pulling out your own wallet.